 If you plan to visit for 2 to 3 weeks then select a particular region and explore that area.
 Don’t try to rush from one place to another and don’t try to visit maximum places in the short span of time.
 Feel the place, grasp the culture and not just “see the places”.

-For example, if you plan to visit Rajasthan then you need minimum 2 weeks to visit all important cities, for Kerala you need 10 days at least and Goa you can experience in a week.
+For example, if you plan to visit Rajasthan then you need a minimum of 2 weeks to visit all important cities, for Kerala you need 10 days at least and Goa you can experience in a week.
 These states have a good transport system still it takes time to travel from one place to another.

-So, don’t rush too much because you will be tired by end of the trip and don’t enjoy your trip.
+So, don’t rush too much because you will be tired by the end of the trip and don’t enjoy your trip.

 Plan where to go in India